-If you haven’t seen a wildebeest crossing in person, trust me, no documentary will ever do it justice.
-It’s like trying to capture the enormity of the Himalayas in a photograph, or the feeling of flying in a hot air balloon from a video.
+If you haven’t seen a wildebeest crossing in person (trust me) no documentary will ever do it justice.
+It’s like trying to capture the enormity of the Himalayas in a photograph or the feeling of flying in a hot air balloon from a video.
 They’re unlike anything you’ve seen before.
-Every crossing is unique and filled with mystery, suspense and adrenaline-pumping action worthy of a Bruckheimer film, and all to often, the morbid thrills of Jaws.
+Every crossing is unique and filled with mystery, suspense and adrenaline-pumping action worthy of a Bruckheimer film, and all too often, the morbid thrills of Jaws.

 The show was about to begin.

 At least I was pretty sure it was.
 Over the last hour, there had been a few false starts.
 Tentative hooves touched the Mara River more than once, only to recoil and run as if the water was on fire, leaving a cloud of dust in their wake.
 In the bush when you’ve grown up as a favorite food group it pays to be paranoid.